 There's also a Free Trial, which gives you a month to try out the software.
 You'll get 5 searches a day and most of the tools are available.
 The Rank Tracking and Competitive Analysis tools are not available on the free trial.

 The obvious answers are tools like Ahrefs or SEMrush.
 But these products are very expensive.
 And there are some things to consider when using Ahrefs “difficulty metric”.
-Ahrefs uses the power of a URLs backlinks alone as a measure of a keyword’s difficulty.
+Ahrefs uses the power of backlinks alone as a measure of a keyword’s difficulty.
 The text on the page, the length, and other factors are not used in determining a keyword’s competitiveness.
 In my opinion, this approach misses a big piece of the SEO pie.

 Neil Patel’s Ubersuggest is a free alternative that has become very popular.
 But Ubersuggest’s sketchy data and constantly changing features keep it firmly in the amateur bracket.
 It’s slow, buggy, and the data is unreliable.
 The website has recently started to put paywall and login gates around features so don’t expect this tool to be free for much longer.

-SEMRush is a solid platform for search engine optimizaton and Search Engine Marketing.
+SEMRush is a solid platform for search engine optimization and Search Engine Marketing.
 In recent years, the company has moved from promoting itself as an SEO tool to a content marketing tool.
 In some ways, it’s a better option than Ahrefs for keyword research and helping with article writing tasks.
 But it’s expensive and can be slow.
-And I still say that the Keysearch’s data is better.
+And I still say that Keysearch’s data is better.

 Keysearch Review Conclusion

 This quick Keysearch tutorial and review is merely an introduction.
 There's a lot more to this solid keyword research tool that I haven't covered here.
 For example, the Content Gap tool, which shows you the keywords that multiple competitors are ranking for but your website does not.
-And the Opportunity Finder, which helps you find Guest Post and backlink opportunities.
+And the Opportunity Finder, which helps you find Guest posts and backlink opportunities.
 The Rank Tracker also works for you in the background, finding keywords to track.

 Keysearch is one of those products that fly under the radar of SEO professionals.
 I’ve been a heavy user of the product for 3 years, and it has not let me down once and always gets the results I need.
 I wanted to review Keysearch for a long time but waited until I'd fully understood the keyword analysis tools.
 It's easy to use and is a cornerstone of my SEO efforts and keyword research strategy.
 On countless occasions, it's helped me to the first page of Google for topics that would have otherwise gone unnoticed.
 Want to get one step ahead of the competition without spending a fortune?
 Use Keysearch!
 I’m confident you will be impressed.
 Don't forget to use the Keysearch coupon (KSDISC) to save 20%